 Diamonds are said to be a girl’s best friend, but they are not for everyone.
 Some think the price point is too high, others question the ethicality of sourcing the stone, and some would prefer to go the non-traditional route.

 There are no rules when it comes to choosing a gemstone for your engagement.
 If you don’t want diamonds but love the gemstone’s clear appearance, there are some excellent diamond-like stones you can choose as an alternative.
 They give just as much brilliance and come in stunning cuts.

 In this article, we’ll take a look at some of the best diamond alternatives available.

 Diamonds are valued because they are rare, hard to find, and one of the world’s hardest materials.
-Their material structure means extreme durability, but some of these qualities make them impractical for many.
-This is where stones that look like diamonds come in.
+Some of these qualities make them impractical, which brings replacements.
+Diamond replacements include moissanite, cubic zirconia, garnet, lab-grown diamonds, and more.

 These faux diamonds are used in jewelry pieces for their similarities: They are just as clear as diamonds, and in some cases, such as moissanite, they shine even brighter.
 These qualities are why people choose them over gemstones such as sapphires, emeralds, and rubies.